 *This amount is subject to some variation ahead of the next edition

-The centre has special financing agreements with various financial organisations (with the possibility of repayments over a maximum of 6 years).
+The centre has special financing agreements with various financial organisations.

 In order to support students with their search for employment during or following their studies, they will receive information relating to the career opportunities available in the faculty.

 Likewise, during their stay, students may apply for the study-employment grants offered by the faculty and lend their services to the different departments: R&D, operations, coffee shop, etc.